ansdyd/GoProxy/README.md

-This is a test README
+Go Proxy

+This is a proxy built with the Go language that does DNS prefectching as well as link prefecthing in the background while performing basic proxy functions.